unitymakesus/drnc/wp-content/plugins/security-safe/README.txt

 == Screenshots ==

-1. General Settings - Turn off all security settings temporarily and reset settings.
-2. Privacy Settings - Hide WordPress version in the source code.
-3. File Settings - Enable Automatic Updates and disable theme file editing from the admin panel.
-4. WordPress Base Directory - Validate file permissions and quickly see if there are any suspicious looking files in the base directory.
-5. Theme Audit - Quickly verify your theme files have secure file permissions.
-6. Plugins Audit - Verify that all of your plugins have proper file permissions.
-7. Server Information - Audit PHP version and all modules installed on the server.
-8. User Access - Make login errors generic, disable password reset, disable the 'remember me' checkbox, disable xml-rpc.php, force local logins to deter brute-force logins.
+1. Privacy Settings
+2. File Settings
+3. File Permissions
+4. Server Software
+5. User Access Settings
+6. Content Settings

 == Changelog ==

+= 1.1.3 =
+*Release Date - 25 February 2018*
+* Added Feature: Hide WordPress Version from the RSS feed.
+* Added Feature: Hide Script Versions from enqueued CSS and JS files
+* BUG FIX: Hide WordPress stays on despite the settings value
+* BUG FIX: An error is displayed when saving settings if the settings are the same in the database.

+= 1.1.2 =
+*Release Date - 20 February 2018*
+* BUG FIX: Icon CSS conflict with other icon plugins

+= 1.1.1 =
+*Release Date - 20 February 2018*
+* Added Feature: Disable text highlighting to deter copying content
+* Added Feature: Disable right clicking to deter copying content
+* Added Feature: Fix file permissions
+* Added Feature: Make website anonymous when checking for updates
+* Added Feature: Plugin information tab for debugging purposes
+* Bug Fix: Database was including nonce and referrer when saving settings
+* Improvement: Update UI styling
+* Thank you @epohs and @isabisa for file permissions UI testing and feedback
+* Tested up to: 4.9.4

 = 1.0.3 =
+*Release Date - 24 January 2018*
-* Added Feature: Server software version auditing.
+* Added Feature: Server software version auditing
-* Added Feature: Theme file permissions auditing.
+* Added Feature: Theme file permissions auditing
-* Added Feature: Plugins files permissions auditing.
+* Added Feature: Plugins files permissions auditing
-* Bug Fix: Plugin version history was not logging properly.
+* Bug Fix: Plugin version history was not logging properly
-* Bug Fix: Automatic Updates were not running when the settings were selected.
+* Bug Fix: Automatic Updates were not running when the settings were selected
-* Security: Added Nonce to admin forms.
+* Security: Added Nonce to admin forms
-* Security: Removed the absolute path from file permissions auditing.
+* Security: Removed the absolute path from file permissions auditing
-* Improvement: File permissions were expaned to include all files and folders of WordPress base directory.
+* Improvement: File permissions were expanded to include all files and folders of WordPress base directory
-* Improvement: Minor code standardization.
+* Improvement: Minor code standardization
-* Improvement: Updated all screenshots.
+* Improvement: Updated all screenshots
 * Tested up to: 4.9.2

 = 1.0.2 =
+*Release Date - 10 January 2018*
-* Bug Fix: File permissions would display files and directories even if they did not exist.
+* Bug Fix: File permissions would display files and directories even if they did not exist
-* Bug Fix: File permissions status would display Bad if the 'world' had no permissions to read, write, or execute.
+* Bug Fix: File permissions status would display Bad if the 'world' had no permissions to read, write, or execute
-* Bug Fix: Directory structure references relied on constants that could potentially conflict with custom site directory structures.
+* Bug Fix: Directory structure references relied on constants that could potentially conflict with custom site directory structures

 = 1.0.1 =
+*Release Date - 9 January 2018*
 * Initial Release
+* Thank you @daggerhart for plugin development feedback
+* Thank you @cfullsteam for PHP structure feedback